74th/ch32v003-uart-programmer/README.md

 When this bootloader is powered up with PC0 high (it may not function satisfactorily with NRST), it is in a state waiting to be written on the UART.

+Execute the following commands to flash via UART.
+Then reset PC0 to GND or floating and it will boot with firmware.

 ```
 ch32v0-uprog --baud 460800 --device /dev/ttyUSB0 firmware.bin
 ```